 Note: All actions for subscription versions in the flows that follow are atomic.
 If the operation fails for one TN in a range it fails for all TNs in the range.

-Any creation or update of a subscription version causes the subscriptionModifiedTimeStamp to be updated.
+Any create or update of a subscription version causes the subscriptionModifiedTimeStamp to be updated.
 Therefore the explicit setting of that attribute is not reflected in the subscription version flows.